a2z2k26/bumba-voice/docs/voice/CONVERSATIONAL_IDENTITY.md

 The implementation is successful when:

-- ✅ Users can naturally address the system as "Chatta" during voice conversations
+- ✅ Users can naturally address the system as "Bumba" during voice conversations
 - ✅ No awkward introductions or name emphasis occurs
 - ✅ Clear context boundaries exist (voice mode only)
 - ✅ Natural conversation flow is maintained